-Session capture allows teams to securely record a complete and accurate history of individual Secure Shell (SSH) sessions.
+Session capture allows teams to securely record a complete and accurate history of individual Secure Shell (SSH) and Remote Desktop (RDP) sessions.
 Teams can use these recordings for audit, training, or server monitoring purposes.

 During a session, the gateway temporarily stores files at a specified location.
 After a session ends, teams can store the finalized session logs locally on the gateway or upload them to remote platforms such as Amazon Web Services (AWS) S3 or Google Cloud Storage (GCS).
 See Session capture options.